denneya3/UCSD-Schedule-Planner/README.md

 The number of combinations is shown at the top of the program.

 The `config.json` settings determine which class _**sections**_ could be fit into your schedule.
 Please take a look at `SAMPLE_CONFIG.json` for reference

+`MAKE_SURE_THESE_SECTION_IDS_ARE_IN_SCHEDULE` : Use this to filter schedules during your second pass enrollment (after you’ve already registered for ~2 classes).
+Only schedules that include all section IDs listed here will be shown, but the schedule could also include other sections for your remaining classes.
+Format: `["12345", "23456"]`

 `ONLY_ADD_IF_AT_LEAST_N_AVAIL_SEATS` : Only adds the section if there are at least N available seats `ONLY_ADD_IF_AT_MOST_N_WAITLISTED` : Only adds the section if there are at most N people waitlisted